PsychoPunkSage/OpenSource_Logs/BIP/docs/p2pkh.md

 - Verifies the version against the network's pubKeyHash.
 - Ensures the address length is correct (21 bytes).
 - Extracts the hash from the address and stores it in the hash variable.

+`hash`:
+- Compares it with the hash extracted from the address (if available).
+- Updates the hash variable for further checks.